thevishwass/ResumeAnalyzer/README.md

 ### ✅ Prerequisites

-Make sure you have installed:
+Make sure you have the following installed:

 - Python 3.8 or later
 - Node.js 14 or later